 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of FirstCash, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of March 15, 2022 - (NASDAQ: FCFS)

-NEW YORK, Feb.
-23, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of FirstCash, Inc.
+NEW YORK, March 2, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of FirstCash, Inc..

 Shareholders who purchased shares of FCFS during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.